 We’ve seen some of the benefits of having a seamless customer experience, but what are the key elements of the omnichannel approach that, when carefully integrated, bring about those benefits?

-Here we take you through five of the building blocks:
+Here we take you through the building blocks:

 - Convenience: While not every customer is obsessed with speed, convenience and overall ease of doing business is a key element that any omnichannel strategy needs to take into account.